 - A copy of your passport: your personal data including name, citizenship and photograph must be shown clearly.
-Copy of passport should be included together with the CV as a last page.
+Copy of passport should be included together with the CV as a last fourth page.
 It is your responsibility to ensure that you have a copy of your valid passport to include.

 Make sure you have a complete application

 - two valid and completed letters of reference